|Title:||Python Governance Voting Process|

 In the unlikely case of a tie (or cycle as is possible under the Condorcet method), a new election will be opened, limited to the options involved in the tie or cycle, to select a new winner from amongst the tied options.
 This new election will be open for a week, and will be repeated until a single winner is determined.

 A vote which omits candidates in the ranking is invalid.
 This is because such votes are incompatible with the desired properties listed above, namely:

-- guaranteeing a conclusion in a single election.
+- Doing everything possible to reach a conclusion in a single election.